borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 This generates a sample configuration file at /etc/borgmatic/config.yaml (by default).
 You should edit the file to suit your needs, as the values are representative.
-All fields are optional except where indicated, so feel free to ignore anything you don't need.
+All options are optional except where indicated, so feel free to ignore anything you don't need.

+Note that the configuration file is organized into distinct sections, each with a section name like `location:` or `storage:`.
+So take care that if you uncomment a particular option, also uncomment its containing section name, or else borgmatic won't recognize the option.

 You can also get the same sample configuration file from the [configuration reference](../../docs/reference/configuration.md), the authoritative set of